-In a very real sense, you won’t know whether your ideal candidate will turn out to be your ideal employee until several months post-hire.
+You won’t know whether your ideal candidate will turn out to be your ideal employee until several months post-hire in an authentic sense.
 A lot of factors are at play: the personality of the new hire; the personality of the new boss; the personalities of various coworkers, including those in key positions; the workplace culture; the job duties (which may or may not match the employee’s pre-hire expectations); the length of the employee’s commute; the general physical work environment, including the attractiveness of the workspace; and the convenience of the surrounding neighborhood.

 Considering all that, there is absolutely no way any hiring manager could predict with certainty how well a potential hire will perform or for how long.
 The workplace is a dynamic, changing system, and people change right along with it.